-Differences between UK and EU trade mark applications
+UK and EU trade mark applications: similarities and differences

 View more

-At the end of December 2020, the Brexit transition period ended and the UK dropped out of the EU trade mark registration system.
-Those who had EU registrations at 31 December 2020 have automatically retained protection in both the EU and UK, while provisions are in place for owners of EU trade marks for which the applications were pending at 31 December to extend their protection to the UK, claiming priority from the original EU application.
-However, what does this mean for future trade mark applications?
+On 31st December 2020, the Brexit transition period ended and the UK dropped out of the EU trade mark registration system.
+Those who had EU registrations at 31 December 2020 automatically retained protection in both the EU and UK, albeit now with two separate registrations, while owners of pending EU applications were given provision to extend their protection to the UK.
+However, what are the options for those who had yet to file?

 There are two routes to trade mark protection in most territories.
-Nearly all countries have national registries, making it possible to file a direct national application (or a direct regional application such as an EU, Benelux , or Gulf Cooperation Council application).
+Nearly all countries havea national trade marks register, making it possible to file a direct national application (or regional application such as in the EU and Benelux).
 Additionally, in many territories it is possible to file a Madrid Protocol application via the World Intellectual Property Office (or WIPO) which selects, or ‘designates’, the territories of interest, leading to bespoke international protection.
 Most, but not all, commercially important territories, including the EU, can be designated in a Madrid Protocol application.
-Madrid Protocol applications must be based on an existing registration or application for the trade mark of interest which, for a UK company, will usually be a UK application or registration.
-Where possible, we recommend that a Madrid application be based on a registration rather than an application in order to reduce the risk of the Madrid application failing due to problems with the home application (see ‘disadvantages’ below).
+Madrid Protocol applications must be based on an existing registration or application for the trade mark of interest which, for a UK applicant, will usually be a UK application or registration.

-A Madrid Protocol application that designates just one territory (e.g. the EU) is rarely cost-effective, but cost advantages becomes apparent fairly quickly, with three designations tending to be the tipping point between ‘not worth it’ and ‘definitely worth it’.
+A Madrid Protocol application that designates a single territory (e.g. the EU) is rarely cost-effective, but cost advantages become apparent as the number of territories increases, with three designations tending to be the tipping point between ‘not worth it’ and ‘definitely worth it’.
 Also worth noting is that additional territories can be designated at any time after the original application has been filed at a relatively low marginal cost.
 Essentially, as the protection that is sought becomes geographically broader, the more cost-effective this route becomes.

 Other advantages of Madrid Procotol applications include: